everest-engineering/lhotse/README.md

  * optionally clear aggregate snapshots from the Axon database
  * clear our projections
  * start up the application
- * monitor the logs and the tracking tokens to determine when tracking event processors have caught up with
+ * monitor the logs and the tracking tokens to determine when tracking event processors have caught up with the tail of the event log
- * change the event processing configuration back to subscribing event processing
+ * change the event processing configuration back to subscribing mode
  * restart the application to apply the configuration change
  * reconnect the application to load balancers